 To see the specific links that were lost, jump to the Backlinks report and use the filter for “lost” backlinks and the table will populate the links Semrush no longer sees pointing to the queried domain.

-In the screenshot above, the TLDs sending the most links were “.com”, followed by “.net” and then “.org” TLDs.
+In the screenshot above, the TLDs sending the most links were “.com”, followed by “other” and then “.de” TLDs.
 Clicking on any of the blue linked numbers in the table will bring you to a filtered Referring Domains report.
-Or, clicking on “other” or "View full report" from this table to open a TLD Distribution report (example below).

 If they do, it could be a good strategy for you to adopt for your own website.
 To see all of the .edu or .gov domains that are linking to your competitor, use the Referring Domains report and add a filter for Include - Zone - edu or Include - Zone - gov.